Southern Man

 Lily Belle, your hair is golden brown

-I've seen your black man comin' round
+I've seen your black man comin' 'round

 Swear by God I'm gonna cut him down

-I heard screamin' and bullwhips cracking
+I heard screamin' and bullwhips crackin'

 How long?
 How long?
 How?